 - Determine the Best Business Transfer Option for You

 Will you transfer your business internally to family members, employees, or key managers, or will you look to sell externally to an outside buyer?
 You’ll need time to understand the pro and cons and determine how much money you would net from each scenario.
 The decisions you make will affect your employees, your legacy, your family, and ultimately, your own future.

 You want to make sure that you’re ready to sell when the time is right from a market perspective, but also from a financial and personal standpoint.
 Taking these six steps will take time but will go a long way toward helping you to prepare for what may be the largest financial transaction of your life.
 The beginning of the year is a perfect time to start your business transition planning process.
 Planning early will allow you to positively affect the outcome and give you a greater chance of achieving your goals.

 About Business Transition Academy

-Our mission at BTA is to educate owners about the benefits of planning for an eventual transition from their business.
-Jane Johnson offers business transition advisory services to companies with annual revenues greater than $5 million, and assists smaller businesses to prepare for their own business transition by providing free educational tools and resources.
-These tools can be found in our Resource Center that offers information, case studies, videos, transition guides, and more.
+Our mission at BTA is to educate owners about the benefits of planning for an eventual transition from their business by providing educational tools and resources.
+Please visit www.businesstransitionacademy.com to learn more.